TikTok Tips & Strategies

 Step 2: Enter the Editing Timeline (Adjust Clips)

 After you tap 'Next', TikTok automatically stitches your clips together.
 Now, look on the right-hand panel for an icon that looks like a film strip, labeled Adjust clips.
-Tapping this takes you into TikTok's video editor timeline.
+Tapping this takes you into TikTok's video editor timeline, where you can also add effects.

 This timeline view is your command center.
 You'll see all your clips laid out in sequence from left to right.
 This is where you'll do the detailed work of trimming, reordering, and adding transitions.